sarahmclo/colourway/README.md

 ## Colurway and the 5 Elements of UX

 1. **Strategy**
-- Conduct research to understand the needs and preferences of the target audience regarding color analysis and aesthetics.
+- Conduct research to understand the needs and preferences of the target audience regarding colour analysis and aesthetics.
 - Analyse competitors' websites and UX strategies to identify strengths, weaknesses, and opportunities for differentiation.
-- Define the primary goals of the Colourway website, such as educating users about color theory, fostering a community, and promoting workshops/events.
+- Define the primary goals of the Colourway website, such as educating users about colour analysis, fostering a community, and promoting consultations/workshops/events.

 2. **Scope**
 - Determine the essential features and functionalities required to achieve the defined goals within the project timeline and budget.